Beyond the tray: school lunch at Horry County Schools

 “You are looking at calories, you are looking at fat, you are looking at sodium,” Farmer said.

-Staff usually arrives between 5:30-6:00 a.m. but that can be even earlier depending on what they are making for breakfast.
+The staff usually arrives between 5:30-6 a.m. but that can be even earlier depending on what they are making for breakfast.

 It’s a physically demanding job lifting heavy boxes and almost always on your feet.
 All worth it though when a clear tray and a satisfied stomach prepare the way for the learning mind.

-The most popular thing according to the kids is Friday Chicken Thursday which can double the lines.
+The most popular thing according to the kids is Fried Chicken Thursday, which can double the lines.

 The do balance it out throughout the week with other items so they stay within the limits on calories, fat and sodium.